Income Protection Insurance or Permanent Health Insurance

 Cover with no guaranteed sum assured might be worthless in this scenario, whereas a policy with it would still pay up to £1500 a month or your cover level, whichever was lower.

-There are even some providers who can arrange a policy for a homemaker from the outset, many people forget to think about the impact of a homemaker becoming ill on their family costs as the breadwinner may then have to care for children and their partner.
+There are even some providers who can arrange a policy for a homemaker from the outset, many people forget to think about the impact of a homemaker becoming ill on their families costs as the breadwinner may then have to care for children and their partner.

 Income protection versus critical illness cover